-People in the neighbourhood have a slightly lower level of long term conditions compared to the overall population registered with a Manchester GP.
+People in the neighbourhood have fewer long term conditions compared to the overall population registered with a Manchester GP.

 The charts on the right show the number and percentage of people on each of the LTC registers counted above, along with smoking and obesity.